microsoft/autogen/website/docs/Use-Cases/Auto-Generation.md

 # Auto Generation

-`flaml.autogen` is a subpackage for automating generation tasks.
+`flaml.autogen` is a package for automating generation tasks (in preview).
 It uses [`flaml.tune`](../reference/tune/tune) to find good hyperparameter configurations under budget constraints.
 Such optimization has several benefits:
 * Maximize the utility out of using expensive foundation models.
 * Reduce the inference cost by using cheaper models or configurations which achieve equal or better performance.